chromecide/Flux-Node/Examples/Tunnels/README.md

-Basic IntraProcessNode Tunnel Example
+FluxNode Tunnel Examples
 =========

+## IntraProcessNode

-This Example demonstrates comminucation between 2 seperate Flux Singularity Nodes running within the same NodeJS Process
+Examples for communicating between FluxNodes running in the same process

+## TCP

+Examples for communicating between FluxNodes using TCP

+## Websockets

+Examples for communicating between Browser-based FluxNodes and NodeJS FluxNodes using Websockets